NDCLab/tfpca-tutorial/README.md

 |————————————`Flanker_resp_comparisons.m`

-Those three scripts together compute the average power and implement the TF-PCA on the average power. `Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script.
+Together, these three scripts compute the average power and implement the TF-PCA on the average power. `Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script.
 It calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons' to load necessary parameters.
 Specifically, `Flanker_resp_AVGS_AMPL_theta_DatasetDef` sets up parameters including dataset name for averaged ERP dataset, electrode_locations and the TF transformation method.
 'Flanker_resp_comparisons' sets up comparison parameters.
 Furthermore, `Flanker_resp_AVGS_AMPL_theta_DatasetDef` sets up the theta filter (`preproc_theta`) right after loading the data.
 In other words, `preproc_theta` needs to be edited to obtain intended filtering.

 In sum, `Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script to compute the average power and implement the TF-PCA on the average power.
 Before running `Flanker_resp_AVGS_AMPL_theta_pcatfd`, parameters can be edited in `Flanker_resp_AVGS_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons'.
 If filtering is needed, edit `preproc_theta` as well.